cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 (notably Safari) CloudpilotEmu shows a dialog asking to confirm the operation on every clipboard access.
 This is necessary because those browsers require clipboard access to be the direct consequence of an user interaction.
-When pasting Safari will show an additionl "Paste" widget that needs to be tapped in order to paste.
+When pasting Safari will show an additions "Paste" widget that needs to be tapped in order to paste.

 # Statistics